UEFA · FIFA Rank #32

 Tournament History

-The 2018 Russia campaign was the most painful.
-A squad featuring Nemanja Matić, Aleksandar Kolarov, and a young Sergej Milinković-Savić exited a group containing Brazil, Switzerland, and Costa Rica.
-The 2022 Qatar tournament—featuring the striking partnership of Vlahović and Dusan Tadić—produced similar frustration, with Brazil and Cameroon advancing from their group while Serbia finished bottom.
+The 2010 South Africa campaign featured Nemanja Vidić, Dejan Stanković, and Branislav Ivanović, but ended in a group-stage exit behind Germany, Ghana, and Australia.
+The 2018 Russia World Cup was the most painful — a squad featuring Nemanja Matić, Aleksandar Kolarov, and a young Sergej Milinković-Savić exited a group containing Brazil, Switzerland, and Costa Rica, with Kolarov's stunning free-kick against Costa Rica the campaign's only moment of real quality.
+The 2022 Qatar tournament — featuring the striking partnership of Vlahović and Dušan Tadić — produced similar frustration, with Brazil and Cameroon advancing from their group while Serbia finished bottom.

 Key Players